Siemens Somatom Sensation Comparison – Which One to Get

-The last and most advanced CT Scanner in this line is the Somatom Sensation 64.
+The last and most advanced Siemens CT Scanner in this line is the Somatom Sensation 64.
 It is a high-quality system that offers a range of excellent technologies and is great for cardiac imaging.

 Siemensmade sure that also the Somatom Sensation 64 can perform examinations at a low dose, thanks to the CARE Dose4D application.
 Additionally, this system comes with Adaptive ECG-Pulsing, which is Siemens’ innovative heartbeat-controlled dose modulation.

 Instead of using multi-segment reconstruction at higher heart rates, the high temporal resolution of the 64-slice enables you to obtain cardiac images from a single heartbeat.
-Apart from the Adaptive ECG-Pulsing, it offers sequential cardiac acquisition mode (known as ‘step-and-shoot’) that decreases the dose of cardiac procedures.
+Apart from the Adaptive ECG-Pulsing, it offers a sequential cardiac acquisition mode (known as ‘step-and-shoot’) that decreases the dose of cardiac procedures.

-With this technique, you can target exposure to only the desired phase of the heart movement.
+With this technique, you can target exposure to only the desired phase of heart movement.
 As a result, you can substantially reduce the dose in patients with low, regular heart rates.
 The additional dose reducing benefit of the Somatom Sensation 64 is that these scan areas are not overlapped, which makes it a truly low dose technique for cardiac acquisition.

-To sum up, out of the Somatom Sensation series, the Sensation 64 is the best for cardiac examinations.
+To sum up, out of the Somatom Sensation series, Sensation 64 is the best for cardiac examinations.